-National Endowment for the Humanities Summer Seminar for School Teachers
+National Endowment for the Humanities Summer Seminar for College and University Teachers

 The Irish Sea Cultural Province: